duyvt6663/Defacement-detection-app/README.md

 <p>
 This hybrid model was adopted from [Hoang, X. D., & Nguyen, N. T. (2019).
 Detecting website defacements based on machine learning techniques and attack signatures.
 Computers, 8(2), 35.]

 Our app as of its current state just simply receives a url and checks if it has high probability of having been defaced.
 It can, however, easily be modified to monitor urls intermittently.

+In hindsight, our CNN might not work very well since the dataset has quite a lot of overlaps, and the window size is 100x100 due to limit in memory.
+Will have to fix these later
 # How to run
 ```
 pip install requirements.txt